DataDog/dd-trace-php/tests/randomized/README.md

 ### Overview

-The typical worksflow is:
+The typical workflow is:

 Download the tracer version you intend to test.
+(Note that as the randomized tests use `Docker`, the following command must NOT be run inside a container)

 ```
 # Use the .tar.gz from <root>/build/packages built locally
-make tracer.local
+make library.local

 # Download from a url
 make library.download LIBRARY_TEST_URL=<link to the .tar.gz>